Azure/azure-sdk/docs/policies/reviewprocess.md

 For internal teams, use the [Scheduling Tool](https://aka.ms/azsdk/schedulesdkreview) to schedule review sessions with the Azure SDK Architecture.

-There are two types of meetings that may be scheduled through the app: Informational and Follow-Up.
+There are two types of meetings that may be scheduled through the app: Introduction and Follow-Up.
 Please select whether you are introducing a new service to the review board ("Introduction") or following up on a previous introduction or previous meeting ("Follow-Up").
 Requirements for each type of meeting are detailed below.

 ### 1. Introductory Session